telerik/blazor-docs/common-features/data-binding/observable-data.md

 * [TreeView]({%slug treeview-refresh-data%})

-## Telerik components that will support Observable Data in a future release

-The following components will receive this feature in a future release.
-You can currently refresh their Data by creating a [New collection reference](#refresh-data).
+You can refresh other components that do not support observable data by creating a [New collection reference](#refresh-data).

 * [Scheduler]({%slug scheduler-refresh-data%})